 If you’re unhappy with your current career situation, don’t continue the cycle, thinking things will change on their own.
 Instead, write down some goals and measurable steps you can take to transition into a position more in tune with your comfort zone.
 Experts say that 70% of the wealthy create and make at least one major goal happen.

 Tip: Take 5 minutes to write out what you’re unhappy about, and ways to do something about it.

 It’s very easy to put things off, particularly if you’re a busy person.
 But if you put something important off and rush at the last minute to complete that task, you are sacrificing the quality of your work, creating undue stress and making your life more complicated than it needs to be.
 This is a very self-destructive and self-sabotaging habit, so cut it out!

-Tip: Create deadlines, even if you’re the only who knows about it.
+Tip: Create deadlines, even if you’re the only one who knows about it.
 Create an incentive to help you meet your goals, and don’t be afraid to reward yourself.